otey247/UTA-Workshop/fewshot.md

 We can observe that the model has somehow learned how to perform the task by providing it with just one example (i.e., 1-shot).
 For more difficult tasks, we can experiment with increasing the demonstrations (e.g., 3-shot, 5-shot, 10-shot, etc.).

-Following the findings from Min et al. (2022) (opens in a new tab), here are a few more tips about demonstrations/exemplars when doing few-shot:
+Following the findings from [Min et al. (2022)](https://arxiv.org/abs/2202.12837), here are a few more tips about demonstrations/exemplars when doing few-shot:

-[Min et al. (2022)](https://arxiv.org/abs/2202.12837)Let's try out a few examples.
+Let's try out a few examples.
 Let's first try an example with random labels (meaning the labels Negative and Positive are randomly assigned to the inputs):

 Prompt: